mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>What are the main challenges in forensics acquisition of a web page, and what are the approaches and countermeasures that can be adopted to solve or mitigate them?</summary>

 The main challenge in the acquisition of a web page is its dynamicity: each user may visualize a different web page according to its preferences or previous interactions (ex. cookies), thus the acquisition may not be accurate and generally is not repeatable.
 Normal acquisition procedures are not suitable (ex. deleted data retrieval): it must be treated as a running computer.
-As consequence, every operation that is performed must be recorded somewhere, since it can change the data itself.&#x20;
+As consequence, every operation that is performed must be recorded somewhere, since it can change the data itself.

-Data locality is also an important issue: according to the geolocation of the server that host the web page the laws that applies to such data may change, making the acquisition even more complex.&#x20;
+Data locality is also an important issue: according to the geolocation of the server that host the web page the laws that applies to such data may change, making the acquisition even more complex.

 Another challenge is data attribution due to DNS resolution, spoofing at IP level or usage of stepping stones.